openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 ### Open Questions

-- Should we have a like a global switch that opt-in all `MachineSets` for this mechanism?
+- Should we have a global switch that opt-ins all `MachineSets` for this mechanism?
 - Somewhat related to above, would we also want to allow opting out without rolling back?
 This is for a situation for the customer would not want to update the boot images any longer, but would like to keep the current image instead of the "factory" after rolling back.
 Not sure if anyone would use this, but though it was worth considering.
-- This proposal relies on the golden configmap having a target value for every platform/arch combination that we use today.
-I've [noticed](https://issues.redhat.com/browse/MCO-793) some cases like vsphere don't have a reference as it stands today.
-Why is that?
-Are there scenarios not requiring boot image updates?
-- Heterogenous platform(nodes span across infra providers) concerns.
-Do such clusters exist?
-If they do, do they use `MachineSets`?
-The current proposal assumes the same platform across all nodes and uses the infra object to determine the cluster platform.
-It reports anror if there is a platform mismatch and will exit non-fatally.
-- Hetergenous architecture concerns.
+- Heterogenous architecture concerns.
 I think these exist, but do they use `MachineSets`?
 The current proposal maps a `MachineSet` to an architecture, so this should not be a concern, but curious overall
 - The user could have possibly modified the stub ignition used in first boot with sensitive information.
-While this sub controller could uptranslate them, this is manipulating user data in a certain way which the customer may not be comfortable with.
+While this sub controller could up translate them, this is manipulating user data in a certain way which the customer may not be comfortable with.
 Are we ok with this?
-- What platforms do we want to support in GA?
-GCP was used in the PoC so I've added that, but is there an interest for certain platforms over others for the first release?

 ### Test Plan